Mmmmmmarius/Interactive-Lab-Hub/Lab 1/README.md

 Brightness would remain independent, allowing an energetic atmosphere at a comfortable light level.
 Changes would transition gradually.

-For the next prototype, I would use a cardboard rotary controller and a phone display, with a hidden operator controlling the lights through Tinkerbelle.
-I would test both adjustments separately, gather feedback on the controls and lighting responses, then refine the storyboard and record the interaction.

 ### Concept Sketch

 ![Clavilux Mood Dial concept sketch showing the rotary controller, brightness and energy settings, and three proposed lighting scenes.](images/clavilux-mood-dial-concept.png)

-*Concept sketch for the proposed Clavilux Mood Dial.*
+*Concept sketch for the proposed Clavilux Mood Dial using Generative AI.*

 ---